jaqueline-barbosa/Jaqueline-Barbosa/README.md

-# Alô, Mundo! 😃
+# Hello, World! 😃
-Sou uma estudante apaixonada por tecnologias.
+I'm a student with a passion for technology.

 ---

-## 🧐 Sobre
+## 🧐 About
-Atualmente estudando para ser Engenheira de Qualidade de Software, começando na Lógica da Programação e descobrindo as tecnologias e me apaixonando por elas.
-Ora treinando musculação, ora aperfeiçoando a chapa no futevôlei ou treinando Jiu Jitsu.
-Adoro aprender coisas novas, viajar e curtir um bom vinho.
+Currently studying to be a Software Quality Engineer, starting with Programming Logic and discovering technologies and falling in love with them.
+Now I'm weight training, now I'm perfecting my footvolley or training in Jiu Jitsu.
+I love learning new things, traveling and enjoying a good wine.

 ---

-## ⚡ Tecnologias
+## ⚡  Technologies
-- Qualidade de Código usando **Checkstyle** e **SonarQube**
+- Code quality using **Checkstyle** and **SonarQube**
-- Back-end usando **Python.Js**
+- Back-end using **Python.Js**
-- Domínio de **Metodologias Ágeis**
+- Mastery of **Agile Methodologies**
-- Conhecimento em **Power BI** e **Excel**
+- Knowledge of **Power BI** and **Excel**

 ---

-## 📫 Contato
+## 📫 Contact
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue)](https://www.linkedin.com/in/jaqueline-barbosa13/)
 ---